Typical Chilean Food

 Caldillo de Congrio - conger-eel soup with onions, potatoes and carrots.

 Ceviche - minced raw sea bass in lemon juice.

 Chupe de Locos - abalone bread pudding.

 Empanada de Mariscos - turnovers filled with chopped seafood onions and seasoning.

 Machas a la Parmesana - parmesan cheese raisor clams.

-Mariscal - cold soup with all kinds of raw seafood.
+Mariscal Crudo - soup with all kinds of raw seafood.